s0rg/decompose/README.md

 possible flags with default values:

   -follow string
-        follow only this container by id or name -format string
+        follow only this container by name
+  -format string
         output format: json or dot (default "dot") -help
         show this help
+  -load value
+        load json stream, can be used multiple times -local
+        skip external hosts
   -out string
         output: filename or "-" for stdout (default "-") -proto string